xcy7e/Batch-FileRenamer/README.md

 <br>

 ## Features:
-* English & German language translations!
+* English, German & French language translations!

 * Handles files & directories!

+* Revert your action after renaming

 * Files can be limited by one or multiple filetypes!